A crackdown in El Salvador, and fears of arbitrary arrests

-A crackdown in El Salvador, and fears of arbitrary arrests MARCOS ALEMAN and CHRISTOPHER SHERMAN, Associated Press June 2, 2022 Updated: June 2, 2022 11:43 a.m.
+A crackdown in El Salvador, and fears of arbitrary arrests MARCOS ALEMÁN and CHRISTOPHER SHERMAN, Associated Press June 2, 2022 Updated: June 2, 2022 12 p.m.

 This is a carousel.
 Use Next and Previous buttons to navigate